 By 1520s as "of, connected with, or affecting the senses."
-With reference to persons or mental feelings, "easily touched by emotion, readily wounded by unkindness" (but also sometimes "ready to take offense"), by 1816.
+With reference to persons or mental feelings, "keenly susceptible to external influences," especially "easily touched by emotion, readily wounded by unkindness" (but also "ready to take offense"), by 1816.

 What is commonly called a 'sensitive' person is one whose sense-organs cannot go on responding as the stimulus increases in strength, but become fatigued.
 [James Sully, "Outlines of Psychology," 1884]

 The mechanical meaning "so delicately adjusted as to respond quickly to very slight changes or conditions" is by 1857.
 The Cold War meaning "involving national security" is attested by 1953.
 Related: Sensitively; sensitiveness.